Oracle Intelligent Advisor

 Oracle Intelligent Advisor (OIA), formerly known as Oracle Policy Automation (OPA), is a suite of decision automation software products used for modeling and deploying business rules within the enterprise.
-Oracle Corporation acquired OPA in December 2008 when it purchased an Australian software company named RuleBurst Holdings, then trading as Haley.
-The role of the Oracle Intelligent Advisor is to transform legislation and policy documents into executable business rules, for example, the calculation of benefit entitlements or discount amounts.
-Although OPA was originally developed and sold to the public sector, it is now widely used in the industry.
+Oracle Corporation acquired OPA in December 2008 when it purchased the Australian software company RuleBurst Holdings, then trading as Haley.
+OIA transforms legislation and policy documents into executable business rules, such as the calculation of benefit entitlements or discount amounts.
+Although OPA was originally developed and sold to the public sector, it is now widely used in industry.

 Oracle Intelligent Advisor continues to be available as an on-premise offering (known as private cloud) and as a public cloud solution.
 Web Service and generic connectors provide integration interfaces for applications or platforms using JSON and XML, enabling them to be the source of input data and the target of the results of the automated decision.
-Full auditing, traceability, transcripts, and decision reporting, helps organizations to understand and justify the decision automation outcomes.
+Full auditing, traceability, transcripts, and decision reporting help organizations understand and justify the decision automation outcomes.

-Features and Components
+Features and components

 Oracle Policy Modeling is a Windows desktop application for transforming legislation and business policy into executable business rules.
 Rules are written in Microsoft Word and Excel documents using phrases in languages such as English, Chinese, and French.
-These rule documents can be shared amongst businesses and information technology stakeholders, and commentary can be added to the documents without affecting the structure of the rules themselves.
+These rule documents can be shared amongst business and information technology stakeholders, and commentary can be added to the documents without affecting the structure of the rules themselves.
 Other features of Oracle Policy Modeling include integrated test case execution and debugging capabilities, and the definition of interviews for interactive rule-based assessments.
 Interview screen order and branching logic can be defined using rules and attributes.
 The concept of relevancy is used to dynamically show only pertinent Screens.

 The Oracle Intelligent Advisor decision automation has five main run-time elements: